-- 1. Enrollment to study part time is possible for the whole duration of study only with the agreement of the scientific committee, which considers the reasons given in the student's written request.
+- Enrollment to study part time is possible for the whole duration of study only with the agreement of the scientific committee, which considers the reasons given in the student's written request.
 Should the scientific committee accept the enrollment to study part-time, the student is, in principle required to finish their part-time studies in accordance with the conditions determined by the scientific committee. - 2.
 Part-time students may enroll for a maximum of 21 credits of classes per semester, with the exception of the dissertation.
 If the student makes a motivated request, the scientific committee may authorize the student to enroll for classes exceeding the limit of 21 credits per semester. - 3.
 For part time studies, the provisions of article 8.2 and 8.3 of these regulations are modified as follows: - a.
 The total duration of study for obtaining a 90-ECTS-credit master's degree studying part-time is a minimum of five semesters and a maximum of six; - b.
-The total duration of study for obtaining a 120-ECTS-credit master's degree is a minimum of six semesters and a maximum of eight semesters, subject to differing regulations in interuniversity conventions. - 4.
-For part time studies, the provisions of article 19.1 a), b), d) and h) of these regulations are modified as follows.
+The total duration of study for obtaining a 120-ECTS-credit master's degree is a minimum of six semesters and a maximum of eight semesters, subject to differing regulations in interuniversity conventions.

+- 4. For part time studies, the provisions of article 19.1 a), b), d) and h) of these regulations are modified as follows.
 Part-time students fail definitively and are eliminated from the master's degree program if they: - a.
 Have not obtained at least 6 credits in the ordinary exam session at the end of the first semester of the first year of study, including credits obtained for co-requisite classes (in accordance with article 4.7 b) of these regulations); - b.
-Have not obtained at least 15 credits by the end of the extraordinary session of their first year of study including credits obtained for co-requisite classes (in accordance with article 4.7 b) of these regulations), or, for students of the Master of Science in Commodity Trading, have not obtained at least 27 credits by the end of the extraordinary session of their first year of study, or, for students of the Master of Science in Business Analytics, have not acquired at least 24 credits excluding co-requisite credits by the end of the extraordinary session of their first year of study; - c.
+Have not obtained at least 15 credits by the end of the extraordinary session of their first year of study including credits obtained for co-requisite classes (in accordance with article 4.7 b) of these regulations), or, for students of the Master of Science in Commodity Trading, have not obtained at least 27 credits by the end of the extraordinary session of their first year of study, or, for students of the Master of Science in Wealth Management, have not acquired at least 24 credits excluding co-requisite credits by the end of the extraordinary session of their first year of study, or, for students of the Master of Science in Business Analytics, have not acquired at least 27 credits excluding co-requisite credits by the end of the extraordinary session of their first year of study; - c.
 Have not passed co-requisite classes in accordance with article 4.7 b) of these regulations at the latest two semesters after their admission to the part-time master's degree program; - d.
 Have not obtained the 90 or 120 credits for the master's degree aimed for within the time limits for studying defined in paragraph 3 of this article.

-VII.
-FINAL PROVISIONS
+VII FINAL PROVISIONS